A variety of amenities and aids are available to ensure the comfort and enjoyment of people with disabilities.

 • Concert interpreted in sign language

-In 2024, Olivia Ruiz's concert will be fully accessible in French sign language.
+In 2025, Soprano's concert will be fully accessible in French sign language.
 Paléo is pleased to welcome the collective of interpreters, 10 doigts en cavale, specialists in sign language interpretation.

 For any questions, please write to psh@paleo.ch.